PaperMC/velocitypowered.com/docs/developers/api-basics.md

 }
 ```

 This looks like magic!
 How is Velocity doing this?
-The answer lies in the @Inject, which indicates that Velocity should
+The answer lies in the `@Inject`, which indicates that Velocity should
 inject a ProxyServer and the Logger when constructing your plugin.
 These two interfaces will help you out as you begin
 working with Velocity.
 We won't talk too much about dependency injection: all you need to know is that Velocity will
 do this.

-All you need to do is build your plugin, put it in your plugins/ directory, and try it!
+All you need to do is build your plugin, put it in your `plugins/` directory, and try it!
 Isn't that nice?
 In the next
 section you'll learn more about how to use the API.

 ### A word of caution